Mpox

 • Treatments are available for those who meet criteria and are infected with mpox, including antiviral medication.
 A healthcare provider can prescribe antiviral medication.

-CDC Video: 5 Things to Know about mpox
+CDC Video: 5 Things to Know about Mpox

 CDC’s Dr. Demetre Daskalakis explains 5 things to know about mpox.
 This video can also be viewed on the CDC website.